yycyuchen/Vegetarian/docs/index.md

 ### Introduction

 Jackson, as a carrot lover, wants to collect as many carrots as possible on his path.
+As a vegetarian, Jackson wants to pick up more carrots.
 He hates eating meat, especially raw meat.
 When encountering carrots, his reward score will increase.
-On the contrary, when encountering meat, it will decrease.
+On the contrary, when encountering meat,
+he will lose reward scores.
 Jackson continued to explore the map and started his journey of collecting carrots.

 ### Source code
 [https://github.com/kaviochen/NullCraft](https://github.com/kaviochen/NullCraft)